difflab-ucalgary/TactTongue/README.md

 This is the repository that contains the hardware and software ecosystem for the "TactTongue: Prototyping Electrotactile Stimulations on the Tongue" paper (ACM UIST 2023).

-# Note
-Due to the concerns about unsafe AC Wall adaptors on the market, we recommend that the device be powered through a computer USB or a battery.

-Code cleaning and Optimization are still in progress.

 # Organization
 The repository is organized as follows: